Tuesday, January 5, 2010

 So yesterday I went and finally got the recessed kit and because I was just going to bite the bullet, I got one of the glass fixtures as well, just to see if I liked it:

 I just couldn’t figure out how I would do the drum shade for cheap.
 Until I got home with everything.
 UH DOY.
-I realized I could totally use the drum (well, almost drum, it’s a little wider at the bottom) shade from this lamp in our bedroom.
+I realized I could totally use the drum (well, almost drum, it’s a little wider at the bottom) shade from a lamp in our bedroom.
 I was a little bummed about taking it from that spot, but the kitchen was my priority – I was on a mission!

 I looked at WalMart, Target, Hob Lob and Joann’s for another drum shade for the bedroom and nada.
 I don’t know what I’ll do to replace it on that lamp.
 For now it’s nekked.